 OK, you made your little joke, now answer seriously.
 I would know that I would not be able to date for about a year.
 I would have to forget about it (you know) completely, bear down, and focus on research.
 The idea being I would be enriched from the scientific experience.
 I would also have burned an estimated 8,000 calories a day — which is actually a pretty good selling point for a tour of duty at the South Pole.

 Some Deli Wisdom: Ladies, take it from me … and your father too … focus on your career, the right one will come along when you graduate.
-Also, your father and I have agreed that if there is a guy that wants you to break your vows, he is not the one for you.
+Also, your father and I have agreed that if a guy wants you to break your vows, he is not the one for you.
 If he really likes you, he will wait : )

 I do believe that the rule will indeed be rescinded sometime, due to pressure from AKB fans who do not care or support the change.
+The funny thing is, when an Idol has a dating scandal, support for that Idol evaporates.
+Even from fans who will proclaim that they really don’t care.

 That some fans would be in favor of lifting the rule is also not hard to understand.
 Take Haruna Kojima for example.
 She is one of the world’s sexiest women.
 She is now in her late twenties.
 Just look at her.
 It almost seems A SHAME that the best years of her life are going by without a boyfriend.
 Yes, you could say “what a waste of fertile volcanic soil.”
 The only lover she has had has been Yuko Oshima (gulp).
-Now, I am NOT spreading rumors here.
-It is all fairly well documented on YouTube and elsewhere that Yuko-chan was all over KojiHaru.
+Now, I am NOT spreading rumors here. (cough) It is all fairly well documented on YouTube and elsewhere that Yuko-chan was all over KojiHaru.

 Likely, enough fans will eventually not care about the rule, and it will be dropped.
 However, I think that juncture will also mark “the beginning of the end”.
 Interest in Idol groups will slowly fade, and the public will not be able to put a finger on why exactly.
 All trends have their peak, and eventually end.
 It will not happen all of a sudden.
 When enough of the fantasy disappears, the intensity of the interest will slowly but surely drop off.
 I predict that is how the Idol genre will end.
+Idol music will be just a quaint curiosity.
+I mean even more than now.

 Starlight: Look, it is another culture.
 I’m just having a corned beef sandwich.
 You?